Kitware/CMake/Help/generator/Ninja Multi-Config.rst

 The ``Ninja Multi-Config`` generator recognizes the following variables:

 :variable:`CMAKE_CONFIGURATION_TYPES`
   Specifies the total set of configurations to build.
+Unlike with other multi-config generators, this variable has a value of ``Debug;Release;RelWithDebInfo`` by default.

 :variable:`CMAKE_CROSS_CONFIGS`
   Specifies a :ref:`semicolon-separated list <CMake Language Lists>` of